Wessagusset Colony: Second Wessagusset colony

-The Plymouth Council for New England gave Robert Gorges a patent for a settlement covering 300 sqmi northeast of Boston Bay.
+The Plymouth Council for New England gave Robert Gorges a patent for a settlement covering 300 sqmi northeast of Boston Harbor.
 He was an English captain and son of Sir Ferdinando Gorges.
 This settlement was intended to be a spiritual and civic capital of the council's New England colonies.
 Gorges was commissioned as Governor-General with authority over Plymouth and presumably future colonies.Cook, Lewis Atwood (1918).
 "History of Norfolk County, Massachusetts, 1622-1918" His government was also to consist of a leadership council, of which Plymouth's Governor Bradford would be a member.
 Weston had brought only working men, whereas Gorges brought entire families who would form a permanent settlement.
 He also brought two Anglican clergymen who would oversee the spiritual health of the region.

 Gorges arrived in Massachusetts in September 1623, only four months after Weston's colony collapsed.
 Instead of founding his colony at the location described in the patent, he chose the abandoned settlement at Wessagusset.
 It was rechristened Weymouth after Weymouth, Dorset, the town where the expedition began.
 Over the following weeks, he visited Plymouth and ordered the arrest of Thomas Weston who had arrived in that colony in the Swan.
 This was his only official act as Governor-General.
 Weston was charged with neglect of his colony and with selling weapons to the Indians which were supposed to have been used for the defense of the colony.
 Weston denied the first charge but confessed to the second.
 After consideration, Gorges released him on his word, and he eventually settled as a politician in Virginia and Maryland.

 After a winter in Weymouth, Gorges abandoned his new colony in the spring of 1624 due to financial difficulties.
 Most of his settlers returned to England, but some remained as colonists in Weymouth, Plymouth, or Virginia, and William Blaxton settled in Boston.
 The remaining Weymouth settlers were supported by Plymouth until they were made part of the Massachusetts Bay Colony in 1630.
 Massachusetts Bay Governor John Winthrop visited the settlement in 1632.
 In time, the location of the original settlement was lost to history and development.
 The location of the original fort was not rediscovered until 1891.